How To Burp A Newborn: A Guide For New Parents

 Feedings can be one of the most satisfying times of day with your newborn.
 Whether you’re breastfeeding or bottle feeding, seeing how your baby instinctively knows how to latch on and start sucking just minutes after birth is nothing short of magical, and as your baby grows and begins to lock eyes with you as you feed them you’ll feel the connection between the two of you grow stronger at every meal.

 But for many new parents, feeding their new baby is not without its share of anxiety.
 Beyond worrying if they’re eating enough, many babies become fussy and uncomfortable during and after feedings.
-Luckily, burping is a natural way to relieve your baby’s upset stomach—and if you learn the right technique, it’s easy to keep your baby comfortable and quickly ease their distress.
+Luckily, burping a baby is a natural way to relieve his or her upset stomach—and if you learn the right technique, it’s easy to keep your baby comfortable and quickly ease their distress.

 Why Babies Need to Burp